Mark Jayson M. Farol

 Liberty High School

-The transition into U.S. schooling built the adaptability, confidence, and persistence that later shaped my academic and professional trajectory.
+The transition into U.S. schooling built the adaptability and persistence that later shaped how I approached college and professional life.

 Experience